Adithya7903/Cyber_Security_tools/README.md

 ## Introduction

 This project provides a suite of hacking tools designed for educational purposes.
 Each tool performs a specific function related to network scanning and penetration testing.
+#####THIS CODE IS RECOMMENDED TO USE IN KALI LINUX since all the dependecies are already pre-installed

 ## Tools